A complete guide to Andrew Lloyd Webber musicals

 Based on the PG Wodehouse books, Jeeves is regarded as the musical theatre titan's only flop.
 It only ran for 38 performances at Her Majesty's Theatre.
 It was rewritten into the show By Jeeves, which opened in 1996.
 The rewritten show did better, lasting for nine months.
 Lloyd Webber created the production with Alan Ayckbourn, who both wanted to bring the characteristics of the Wodehouse novels to the stage.

 Centered on Argentinean leader Eva Peron, Evita dramatises her rag-to-riches life, in particular, her charity work and relationship to husband Juan Peron.
 Events in Peron's life are underscored by a soundtrack including "Don't Cry for Me Argentina" and "Buenos Aires."
-Winning best new musical at the 1978 Olivier awards, the production is packed with political punch.
+The musical's political punch ensured its Best New Musical win at the 1978 Olivier Awards.

 Tell Me on a Sunday (1978)